Iveco Group: periodic report on the buyback program

-Turin, 12th June 2023.
+Turin,19thJune2023.
 Iveco Group N.V.
-(MI: IVG) announces that, under the ongoing initial tranche of the common share buyback program announced on 14th April 2023, the Company completed on a daily basis, starting from 5th June 2023 to 9th June 2023 the following transactions:
+(MI: IVG) announces that, under the ongoing initial tranche of the common share buyback program announced on 14th April 2023, the Company completed on a daily basis, starting from 12th June 2023 to 16th June 2023 the following transactions:

 |Date